 Are you having difficulty enhancing the colour of the Milky Way?
 Editing the colour of the Milky Way can be tricky, especially if you are shooting at a location with a certain amount of Light Pollution.

-Here’re some of the methods to enhance the orangish colour of the Milky Way core.
+I'm going to share two methods to enhance the orangish colour of the Milky Way core.

-Go to the Channel window, go through the Red, Green and Blue channels to pick one that has the best selection in selecting only the Milky Way.
+Go to the Channel window, and go through the Red, Green and Blue channels to pick one that has the best selection in selecting only the Milky Way.
 Usually, the Red channel would be the one.